JavaScript: End of the Chain

 The

-operator tests whether an object has in its prototype chain theprototype
+instanceofoperator tests whether an object has in its prototype chain theprototypeproperty of a constructor.

 OK, got it.
 Now let’s look at each of the four cases above in turn.